Table of Contents

 Factory Grease

 All bicycle chains are covered in “factory grease” when shipped from the factory.
-Many believe it is cosmoline, an anti-corrosive coating.
-Cosmoline is not marketed as a lubricating grease.
-Some manufacturers may be using cosmoline or a similiar coating.
-Some chain manufacturers – e.g. Shimano claim their factory grease is a lubricant.
-I have not seen a list of what chain manufacturers say they are using.
+Many bike owners believe it is,or similar to, cosmoline, an anti-corrosive coating developed to ship metal products across the oceans in the 1930s and 1940s, and used to ship US military materials across ocean during WW II.
+Cosmoline is not a lubricating grease, but chain manufacturers do not disclose that they are using and how it was installed.
+Some chain manufacturers – e.g. Shimano – claim their factory grease is a lubricant.

-Factory grease coats all metal surfaces.
 Factory grease holds dirt because any dust in the air adheres to this grease.
 Factory grease on the outside of the link plates should be wiped off.
-Removing the chain and deep cleaning with solvents to remove factory grease is necessary to lubricate a chain by immersion in melted paraffin.
-It is considered by many to be helpful in using most or all fluid lubricants.
-The argument is that factory grease adheres to metal surfaces and interferes with the application of lubricants to surfaces that should be lubricated.
+Factory grease adheres to metal surfaces and interferes with the application of clean lubricants to surfaces that should be lubricated.
+Removing the chain and cleaning with solvents or special products to remove factory grease is necessary to lubricate a chain by immersion in melted paraffin.
+It is considered by many to be helpful in cleaning chains that have been used with most or all fluid lubricants.

 Additives